microsoft/CodeXGLUE/README.md

 # Tasks and Datasets

 ## Clone Detection (Daya)
-We have two datasets to detect the semantic equivalence and similairty between codes.
+We have two subtasks to measure the semantic equivalence and similairty between codes.

-The first dataset is ...
-Given xxx and xxx as input, the task is to predict. ..
-Models are evaluated by ...
+Dataset for the first subtask is Clone-detection-BigCloneBench.
+Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
+Models are evaluated by classification accuracy.
+The dataset comes from \cite{xxx}, and we follow the training/dev/testing split of \cite{}.

-The second dataset is ... .
-Given a piece of code as the input, the task is to ...
-Models are evaluated by ...
+Dataset for the second subtask is Clone-detection-POJ-104.
+Given a piece of code as the input, the task is to retrieve semantically similar codes from a collection of codes.
+The dataset comes from \cite{}, and we follow the split of \cite{}.
+Models are evaluated by xxx.

 ## Defect Detection (Daya)
+The task is to detect whether a piece of code is xxx or not.
+The data comes from ...

 ## Cloze Test (junjie)